Translated by ALICE GUTHRIE

 I touch the razor blade in my pocket, checking it’s still there.
 I always keep it on me in case someone suddenly does something dodgy—in case I get cornered.
 Bushta stands near Marché Central, leaning on a wall and singing his favorite song in a tuneless croak: “Red wine, red wine, ah, red wine!
 The sweetest way to get drunk!”
 His coarse voice rips through the still night.
 He’s waiting to take his cut.
 We sweat and stress and bear the repulsive customers, and he doesn’t have to lift a finger.
 Fuck him and his—

 Naimah found a client earlier on, went off on the back of his motorbike.
 He seemed like a worker from one of the factories.
 She said, “I’m a fan of the working classes: they’re better than those inexperienced little pupils you’re obliged to teach the ABCs of love.
-I’m not some special learning car covered in L-plates for them to grind around in again and again.”
+I’m not some practice car for them to grind around in again and again.”

 The heel on my shoe is hurting me.
 I can’t stand on it for very long at a time.
 I’d like to go home, drink a little beer and eat a plate of mussels with hot pepper.
 That’s the best prescription for warming a person up in this cold weather.
 But Bushta won’t leave me alone.
 Plus I’ve got so many expenses: food, clothes, transport, rent.
 Rent’s the main thing.
 I pay my share of the room I rent with Naimah and Scummy.
 I’m thinking about moving out and living alone—I can’t bear Scummy anymore.
 She only needs a couple drinks and she’s off, scandalizing us in the street, making a scene.
 She flips into this weird delirious state.
 She rants, she says all these totally irrational things, and she insults everyone and everything in foul language.
 Things get even more awful if she crosses paths with any other drunks.